rainlab/livewire-plugin/README.md

 ## Rendering Livewire Components

 Use the `livewireStyles` and `livewireScripts` Twig functions to activate Livewire in your CMS theme layout.
-For example:
+For example, your layout may look like this:

 ```twig
 <html>